This is generally overlooked by most people and there is under-appreciation of the problem.

 Treatment of CVI

-- This involves to relieve the symptoms and prevent complications and progression of disease.
+- This involves to relieve the symptoms and prevent complications and progression of the disease.

-- Behavioural measures like leg elevation to reduce oedema and reducing intra-abdominal pressure.
+- Behavioral measures like leg elevation to reduce edema and reducing intra-abdominal pressure.

 - Should conservative measures fail then further treatment is advocated based on anatomic and pathophysiologic features.

-- To decide the course of management colour doppler study and perhaps air plethysmography help.
+- To decide the course of management color doppler study and perhaps air plethysmography help.

 - Specific treatment is based on CEAP classification.
 Classes 4 – 6 need invasive treatment.
 These patients if left uncorrected are at risk of ulceration, recurrent ulceration, non-healing venous ulcers, progressive infection and lymphoedema